tpikonen/upm/README.md

 random padding.
 The random lines are regenerated on every write by the patched version of vim-gnupg in order to make breaking the crypto of multiple, nearly identical copies of the password vault harder.
-The rationale for this is that if you store your password vault file in a version control system, the attacker who can access the current copy of the vault file likely also has access to the older versions.
+The rationale for this is that if you store your password vault file in a version control system, an attacker who can access the current copy of the vault file likely also has access to the older versions.

 ### Creating a password vault with vim